-- Some of these EQ-5D-5L percentage results are the lowest we have ever seen at the NICPM (see previous Annual Reports, since 2011/12).
-We have looked into this to try to understand it, including the mismatch between these results and those generated by some of the other outcome measures.
-Comments from several patients have suggested an impact of changes within the current UK Benefits System, including PIP and other reviews and patients' concerns about the possible loss of their benefits.
-This appears to have translated into some otherwise inexplicably high EQ-5D-5L subscale scores at the point of discharge.
-We will address this going forward by reassuring patients as to the confidential and anonymous nature of the data, and that it will not be shared with any other agencies under any circumstances.
-Results will be kept under review. - The following charts have been constructed using the dataset of the whole patient group of 17. - In the construction of the first 5 of these charts, a positive change in the X axis (ie an increase in score by 1, 2, 3 or 4 steps, calculated as score at Admission minus score at Discharge) is desirable as evidence of improvement in functioning, etc., and is indicated by the score change columns to the right of the reference line on the bottom axis.
+- The following charts have been constructed using the dataset of the whole patient group of 15. - In the construction of the first 5 of these charts, a positive change in the X axis (ie an increase in score by 1, 2, 3 or 4 steps, calculated as score at Admission minus score at Discharge) is desirable as evidence of improvement in functioning, etc., and is indicated by the score change columns to the right of the reference line on the bottom axis.

 Similarly, in the chart below illustrating Overall Health Score Change (ie using the scores from the 100 point EQ-5D-5L Visual Analogue Scale) a positive change is desirable as evidence of improvement, as indicated by the columns to the right of the reference line on the bottom axis.
-These results are notably better than those seen in the EQ-5D-5L subscale score changes above (see NOTE page 20).